 Rwanda is densely inhabited country with undulating hills, gorgeous lakes and volcanoes.
 We can all hope that the country has left the nightmarish 1990s in the past and is progressive, tidy and welcoming.

-Rwanda is increasingly popular destination for observation of fauna and jungle walks (including treetop walks).
+Rwanda is an increasingly popular destination for the observation of fauna and jungle walks (including treetop walks).
 Nevertheless, in spite of the impressive landscape, there are few well-known landmarks of international fame.

 Below are listed some of the most amazing natural and man-made landmarks of Rwanda.